(iii) The Company Law Board under section 402.

 (iii) Removal by Company Law Board:

+Where an application is made to the Company Law Board (Tribunal after it is formed) under section 397 and 398 against oppression and mismanagement of a company’s affairs, the Company Law Board may, if satisfied, order for the termination or setting aside of an agreement which the company might have made with its directors (Sec.
+402).
 The effect of such order will be removal of such director or directors from his or their office.
 Such a director (including managing director) shall not be entitled to serve as a manager, managing director or director of any company without the sanction of the Company Law Board for a period of 5 years from the date of the Company Law Board’s order terminating or setting aside his contract with the company.
 He shall also not be entitled to claim any sort of compensation from the company for the loss of office (Sec.
 407).